164 – Business income

 Fiscal period

-All sole proprietorships and partnerships are required to report their income on the basis of a fiscal period ending either on December 31 or on a date other than December 31, which must be the same as the date chosen for federal purposes.
-If the fiscal period ends on a date other than December 31, the business must add to its income the estimated income for the period between the end date of the fiscal period and January 1 of the following year.
-To calculate this estimated income, complete form TP-80.1-V, Calculation of Business or Professional Income, Adjusted to December 31.
+As a rule, sole proprietorships and partnerships are required to report their income on the basis of a fiscal period ending on December 31.
+If your or your partnership's fiscal period ends on a different date, see guide IN-155-V, Business and Professional Income, and complete form TP-80.1-V, Calculation of Business or Professional Income, Adjusted to December 31.
 Enclose the form with your return.

 Business loss